 A Desert Among Tennessee Cities

-Except for a small prison for women operated at Moccasin Bend by Nashville-based The Next Door, a sex-offender therapist from Atlanta, and a single half-way house managed by Church of the Firstborn, there are no specialized services for released prisoners in the Chattanooga area.
+Except for a small prison for women operated at Moccasin Bend by Nashville-based The Next Door and a single half-way house managed by Church of the Firstborn, there are no specialized services for released prisoners in the Chattanooga area.
 By comparison, there are 7 halfway houses in Knoxville, 15 in Memphis, and 25 in Nashville, where there are also numerous nonprofit organizations dedicated to prison reentry as well as state-funded community resource centers and day reporting centers.

 In a city that is internationally known for collaboration and transformation, the absence of prisoner reentry services is a distinct reality that does not reflect the sense of place that is Chattanooga.

-We have a vision for something different — for a day when legitimate second chances are accessible to all former offenders and their loved ones in the Chattanooga area.
-Making that vision a reality is a collaborative effort that relies upon community resources and you.
+We have a vision for something different — for a day when legitimate second chances are accessible to all former offenders and their loved ones in the Chattanooga area — to bring an end to the vicious cycle of crime and corrections that is fueled needlessly by closed doors and dead ends.
+However, like all true social justice, realizing this vision will take a collaborative effort that relies on a diversity of human gifts — and you.

-Donations to our Alliance Campaign will help to establish a comprehensive reentry strategy that is based on our 31 years of service and unabiding commitment to Chattanooga, the lessons learned from our nationally recognized employment program, advances in understanding about what works in reentry, and an exceptionally well seasoned team of industry experts and former offenders who know how to make it work.
-This project will include strategic collaborations among community service providers and outside decision-makers — as well as a Coordinating Council to guide the project, a Citizens League to oversee the outreach to participants, and formal partnerships with Tennessee Department of Correction, Hamilton County Sheriff’s Office, Chattanooga Police Department, Social Work Office of Research and Public Service at the University of Tennessee Knoxville, and Chattanooga State Technical Community College.
+Donations to our Alliance Campaign will help to establish a comprehensive reentry strategy that is based on our 31 years of service to the Chattanooga community, the lessons learned from our nationally recognized employment program, advances in understanding about what works in reentry, and an exceptionally well seasoned team of industry experts and former offenders who know how to deliver programs that engage and change former offenders.
+This project will include strategic collaborations with criminal justice entities, human services providers, private employers, philanthropists, researchers — and community volunteers.

 Making A Difference

-The goal for our Alliance Campaign is $72,000.
+The goal for our Alliance Campaign is $310,000 to hire the staff and implement the systems need to provide reentry services to 200 Tennessee prisoners returning the the Chattanooga area.
 Please consider helping us to reach this goal with a sustaining, simple, or challenge gift.
 For more information, download the Case document below or call Tim Dempsey at (423) 266-1888.